hllinas/Global-Scientific-Production-Template/README.md

 Use the provided R script to:

-- Load the Excel file exported from biblioshiny (e.g., BiblioshinyReport1.xlsx).
+- Load the Excel file exported from `biblioshiny` library (e.g., BiblioshinyReport1.xlsx).

 - Convert country names to ISO2 codes.